Logging hours on rope

 Tap the camera icon to attach a site photo.
 Tap the microphone for a voice note.
 Tap Add gear to link equipment from your organisation's register.

-Save, then request counter-sign
+Save, then submit for counter-sign

 Viewing your entries